18 Important Travel Tips for Super Seniors and Young Alike!

 5- Identify Toilettes

-Discover the whereabouts and timings of toilets, bathrooms, loos, lavatories, restrooms, washrooms, and more during your journey or outing.
+Discover the locations and operating hours of toilets, bathrooms, loos, lavatories, restrooms, washrooms, and what other ways they call them, during your journey or outing.
 Whether you have a hyperactive bladder or not, are carrying excess H2O, are feeling anxious, or find yourself stuck in traffic, a restroom will come in handy.
 Remember to pack some extra toilet paper as you may not always have access to that plush, white essential in most places.
 Regardless of how pristine your surroundings or bathroom may appear, there’s always a chance that someone before you has used up all the supplies – you never know!

 6- Take Bottled Water/good water